Skullcap

 • Gentle relaxation that spreads throughout the body

-• Mild sedating qualities that help ease daily stress and tension
+• Mild sedating qualities that help ease daily stress

-• Potential mood enhancement and emotional balance
+• Mood enhancement and emotional balance

 • Relief from physical tension, particularly in shoulders and neck

-Individual experiences vary significantly.
-Start with small quantities to gauge your body’s response, as larger amounts may cause unwanted effects like dizziness or confusion.
+Individual experiences vary.
+Start with small quantities to gauge your response, as larger amounts may cause dizziness or confusion.
+Always consult a healthcare professional before use, especially if you take medications or have health conditions3.

 Flavor Profile